Madhav-MKNC/Babu-LOHAR/README.md

 Babu-Lohar is licensed under the [MIT License](LICENSE.md).

 ## Acknowledgements
-We are grateful to OpenAI for their incredible GPT models which power Babu-Lohar.
-Additionally, we would like to express our thanks to hwchase17 for the Langchain framework, which has greatly contributed to the development of our project.
+We are grateful to @OpenAI for their incredible GPT models which power Babu-Lohar.
+Additionally, we would like to express our thanks to @hwchase17 for the Langchain framework, which has greatly contributed to the development of our project.

 ## Contact
 For any questions or concerns, please open an issue on GitHub or contact the maintainers directly.